fluencetools/open-source-licenses/fluence-sync.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

----

-Some of the test code in this software comes from the lodash library (https://github.com/lodash/lodash).

-The copyright for this imported test code from lodash is owned by the JS Foundation and other contributors <https://js.foundation/>.

 ******************************